Sign in

 Operator (participant)

 Thank you.
-As a reminder, to ask a question, please type pound key five on your telephone keypad.
-Please do not exceed one question per person and, if necessary, an additional and related one.
-So the first question is coming from the line of Patrick Hummel from UBS.
+If you wish to ask a question, please type pound key five on your telephone keypad.
+Please do not exceed one question per person and, if necessary, a related follow-up.
+The first question comes from the line of José Asumendi from JPMorgan.
 Your line is open.

 Antonio Filosa (CEO)